Coleridge-Initiative/RCGraph/README.md

 python run_step3.py
 ```

-Results are organized in partitions in the `step3` subdirectory, using
+Results are organized in partitions in the `bucket_stage`
-the same partition names from the previous workflow step.
+subdirectory, using the same partition names from the preceding
+workflow steps.

 See the `misses_step3.txt` file which reports the title of each
 publication that failed every API lookup.